resource/Front-End-Standards/Stylesheets/Sass.md

 1. [Definitions](#definitions)
 1. [Formatting](#formatting)

 1. [References](#references)

 ### <a name='definitions'>Definitions</a>
 The semantics in this document build off of the [Css](https://github.com/LukeAskew/Front-End-Standards/blob/master/Stylesheets/CSS.md) standards for this project.

-There are two styles of syntax: .SASS and .scss.
-The .SASS style is a "looser" style that omits brackets {} and semi-colons.
+There are two styles of syntax: .sass and .scss.
+The .sass style is a "looser" style that omits brackets {} and semi-colons.
 This document outlines usage of the .scss style.
-For more on why .scss is our preferred style check out the following articles - [SASS-lang docs](http://SASS-lang.com/docs/yardoc/file.SASS_REFERENCE.html#syntax) [SASS vs Scss](http://theSASSway.com/articles/SASS-vs-scss-which-syntax-is-better)
+For more on why .scss is our preferred style check out the following articles - [SASS-lang docs](http://SASS-lang.com/docs/yardoc/file.SASS_REFERENCE.html#syntax) [Sass vs Scss](http://thesassway.com/articles/SASS-vs-scss-which-syntax-is-better)

 Any reference made to "SASS" moving forward is in respect to the .scss notation.
-This is because saying "SASS" out loud is easier than "Scss", which just sounds like a snake hissing.
-Just want to make sure we're all on the same page :)
+This is because saying "Sass" out loud is easier than "Scss", which just sounds like a snake hissing.

 ### <a name='formatting'>Formatting</a>